by Richard Rumelt

 Bad strategy isn’t just the absence of good strategy.
 It arises from misconceptions that block sound strategy.
 That’s why it’s so crucial to know the difference between good strategy and bad strategy, learn how to think like a strategist and craft good strategies that will propel your organization forward.

-• Know how to identify a good strategy vs bad strategy.
+• How to identify a good strategy vs bad strategy.
 Specifically, learn the 3 components that form the core/kernel of a good strategy, the 4 hallmarks of a bad strategy and why the latter is so prevalent (so you can avoid the pitfalls);

-• Uncover 10 sources of power that you can harness to develop a good strategy, and learn how you can apply your biggest strengths to your biggest opportunity; and
+• The 10 sources of power that you can harness to develop a good strategy, and learn how you can apply your biggest strengths to your biggest opportunity; and

-• Learn the mindset and techniques needed to think like a strategist.
+• The mindset and techniques needed to think like a strategist.

 Who should read this: